ATB-UQ/ATB_repository/Naming_Convention/README.md

 -------------------------------------------------------
 # Naming
-Each directory contains inputs, outputs, and other important files from the simulation.
-The above is an example, but not all of these folder/outputs are enforced.
-Within each folder, the files are named as follows:
+Within each subdirectory, the files are named as follows:
     `simulation_name_file-category_Run#.extension`

 Using the above example for a control file in GROMACS: